Ten financial resolutions for 2018

 - Check out the Lifetime ISA

-If you’re aged between 18 and 40 and are saving to buy your first property, check out the Lifetime ISA which is due to be launched in April and see if this would be suitable for you.
+If you’re aged between 18 and 40 and are saving to buy your first property, a number of groups are now offering the Lifetime ISA, which may be an option worth considering.

 If you meet the criteria you will be able to save up to £4,000 each year and benefit from a government bonus of 25% of whatever you put in.
 You can then use your savings and bonuses, which are tax free, when you’re ready to buy your first property.